VATBox/llm-confidence/README.md

-# llm-confidence
-A Python package for extracting confidence scores from large language model (LLM) outputs, particularly using log probabilities.

-Features:
-Extracts token-level log probabilities.
+Explanation:
+Get Completion: Sends a prompt to the OpenAI GPT model and retrieves the completion, including the log probabilities.
+Logprobs Formatting: Formats the raw log probabilities into a structured format that can be processed.
-Aggregates probabilities to calculate confidence scores for key-value pairs in structured responses.
+Confidence Calculation: Aggregates the probabilities and returns confidence scores for key-value pairs in the model’s JSON response.
-Provides an easy-to-use API for processing log probabilities from OpenAI models.
-Installation
-You can install llm-confidence from PyPI (once it's published):

-bash
-Copy code
-pip install llm-confidence
+Customizing Nested Keys for Confidence Aggregation
+In the example above, the nested keys dictionary (nested_keys_dct) allows you to define custom fields (like 'vat') and related sub-keys (e.g., 'vat_data', 'percent', etc.) to calculate an aggregated confidence score.

+You can modify this to fit your use case by adding more nested keys based on the structure of your LLM outputs.

+License
+This package is licensed under the Apache License 2.0.
+See the LICENSE file for more details.

+Contributing
+Feel free to fork the repository, create new branches, and open PRs to contribute to the project.
+Ensure that new features or fixes come with adequate tests.

-Usage Example
+Usage
-Here’s an example of how to use the llm-confidence package to extract and process confidence scores from an OpenAI GPT model output:
+Here’s an example of how to use the llm-confidence package to calculate confidence scores based on log probabilities from OpenAI GPT models:

-python
-Copy code
 from openai import OpenAI
 import os
 from llm_confidence.logprobs_handler import LogprobsHandler